Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Revolut and Wise are digital bank accounts focusing on currency exchanges at a fair price.

-Generally, Revolut is cheaper than Wise.
-Indeed, Wise has fees on each currency conversion.
-Revolut has free conversions for up to 1250 CHF per month.
-However, Wise prices are simpler than Revolut fees.
+• Wise prices are simpler than Revolut fees.
 Indeed, Revolut has different fees during the week and weekend.
-And Revolut also has different fees for different currencies (called exotic prices).
+Revolut also has different fees for different currencies (called exotic prices).

 While Wise focuses on its core business, Revolut tries to do everything from its app.
 Indeed, Revolut offers crypto, stocks, and commodities from within the app.
-And you can even book stays from the app.
+You can even book stays using the app.
 I do not see this as an advantage.
 I prefer having a few apps doing a good thing than a single app trying to do everything.

 I should also mention that Wise has been profitable for a while Revolut only had a single profitable year since its creation.

 Overall, I prefer Wise over Revolut for its reputation and for not trying to do too much.
 But both apps are interesting.
-And Revolut allows you to do currency conversions for free.
+Since the latest changes in 2023, Revolut is no longer cheaper than Wise.

 For more information, you can read my detailed comparison of Revolut vs Wise.